Loanwords I. Hellenic

 - ■ Basque (non-Indo-European)

-While a number of words took a direct course from Proto-Lemizh or Ghean into Modern Lemizh, many others originated from neighbouring languages.
-The most important sources are the Hellenic, Waldaiic and Celtic branches of IE, but the Sabellic branch contributed as well.
-A couple of words were borrowed from Uralic languages, and modern times have introduced some African, American and Austronesian ones.
+While the majority of words took a direct course from Proto-Lemizh or Ghean into Modern Lemizh, many others originated from neighbouring languages.
+The most important sources are the Hellenic, Waldaiic and Celtic branches of IE, but various Asian languages contributed as well, often via Old Troyan.
+A few words were borrowed from Uralic as well as from African, American, Austronesian, and Australian languages.

 Because of its rigid word structure and unwillingness to pronounce alien sounds, Lemizh has always had difficulties incorporating foreign words in their original shape.
-Consequently, it has a strong tendency to assimilate words phonetically, and in modern times frequently reduces the number of syllables by introducing a postradix:
+Consequently, it has a strong tendency to assimilate words phonetically and grammatically, and in modern times frequently reduces the number of syllables via poststem formation:

 - *edmundÌ. > edmÌjd.
-‘Edmund’ (postradix with fortition of n to j)
+‘Edmund’ (poststem with fortition of n to j)

 Often, however, the issue is bypassed by forming calques (loan translations):

-- scrapeiskyè. ‘skyscraper’ from Modern Greek ουρανοξύστης, lit. ‘sky-scraper’
+- krixfplèx. ‘skyscraper’ from Modern Greek ουρανοξύστης, lit. ‘sky-scratcher’

 - mÌs. ‘mouse’, but also ‘computer mouse’ following the usage of the British word lač ‘mouse’